godaddy/asherah/docs/Internals.md

     If IK is expired
         Queue IK for rotation
-        Exit  #We'll be back once IK has rotated Create new DRK from crypto library (i.e. openssl) Load DRR from data persistence
+        Exit  #We'll be back once IK has rotated Create new DRK from crypto library (e.g. openssl) Load DRR from data persistence
     Use DRK to encrypt data
     Use IK to encrypt DRK